firebase/extensions/firestore-sharded-counter/POSTINSTALL.md

 Before you can use this mod, you'll need to update your security rules, set up a scheduled function, and add some code to your JavaScript app.

 1. Update your Cloud Firestore security rules to allow reads and writes to the `_counter_shards_` subcollection of where you want to count.
-The exact security rules are application specific, but here's just an example of how you could allow clients to increment "visits" field on any document "page" under "/pages" path.
+The exact security rules are application specific, but here's just an example of how you could allow clients to increment "visits" field on any document "page" in "pages" collection.

     ```
     match /databases/{database}/documents/pages/{page} {
       // "page" documents in this path contain "visits" field that counts all the
       // visits to the page.
 Only read access is necessary, clients will not update
       // these documents directly.
       allow read;

-     // Clients need to be able to read and write to their shards.
+      // Clients need to read and write to their shards in _counter_shards_ subcollection.
       match /_counter_shards_/{shardId} {
         // Allow shard lookups for latency compensation.
         allow get;

-       // Querying on these should be disabled.
-       allow list: if false;

         // Allow to increment only 'visits' field and only by 1.
         allow create: if request.resource.data.keys().size() == 1 &&
           request.resource.data.visists == 1;
         allow update: if request.resource.data.keys().size() == 1 &&
           request.resource.data.visits == resource.data.visits + 1;

+        // Disable queries.
+        allow list: if false;

         // Disable deletes.
         allow delete: if false;
       }
     }
     ```

 1. Set up a [scheduled function](https://firebase.google.com/docs/functions/schedule-functions) to call `${function:controller.url}` every minute.